US strikes Houthi strongholds, seeks to keep shipping lanes open

 The United States has been part of a Saudi-led coalition that has fought the Houthis since 2014, but tensions have been especially frayed ever since the Yemenite rebel group started ambushing Israeli ships that passed through the Red Sea shortly after the Oct.
 7, 2023, Hamas attacks, disrupting a hefty portion of global trade.
 There has been calm in the region ever since Israel and Hamas brokered a ceasefire deal in January, but the Houthis on Tuesday said they would restart their guerilla campaign on the water.

-Don’t expect a truce soon: Once the leader of the coalition against the Houthis, Saudi Arabia now sits on the sidelines, leaving the US to lead the fight against the Iran-aligned group — and the Trump administration has pledged to continue strikes over the next few days.
-The Houthi resistance has been stubborn for some time, though, so the Americans might have their work cut out as they seek to maintain a vital shipping pipeline.
+Don’t expect a truce soon: Once the leader of the coalition against the Houthis, Saudi Arabia now seems to be on the sidelines, leaving the US to lead the fight against the Iran-aligned group — and the Trump administration has pledged to continue strikes over the next few days.
+The Houthi resistance has been stubborn for some time, and the militants have promised to retaliate, so the Americans might have their work cut out as they seek to maintain a vital shipping pipeline.

 “A few days of strikes will probably not bring about an end to the Houthis’ attacks,” counterterrorism expert Thomas S. Warrickwrote.
 “Unless the Trump administration is prepared to go even further.”